 A one-of-a-kind experience brought to you by a one-in-a-million theatre company…and you don’t even have to be there in person!

-The virtual event to support Lookingglass Theatre Company will take place on March 4, 2021, at 7PM CT.
+The virtual event to support Lookingglass Theatre Company took place on March 4, 2021, at 7PM CT.

 33 years.
 70 world premieres.
 More than 55,000 reached through community engagement.
 And a Tony Award.